at-cg/PanAligner/README.md

 ### <a name="map"></a>Sequence mapping
-PanAligner is a versatile tool that can be used for both sequence-to-sequence mapping and sequence-to-graph mapping.
-PanAligner is built on top of the [Minichain][minichain] code-base and supports base level alignment with the [graph wavefront alignment algorithm][gwfa]. \
+PanAligner can be used for both sequence-to-sequence alignment and sequence-to-graph mapping.
-PanAligner offers support for both sequence-to-sequence alignment and sequence-to-graph mapping.
 For sequence-to-sequence alignment, PanAligner maps a read to a reference in fasta format and provide read mapping output in [PAF][paf] format.
-For sequence-to-graph mapping, Minicycle takes the graph in [GFA][gfa1] and [rGFA][rGFA] format as input, and provides read mapping in [GAF][gaf] format.
+For sequence-to-graph mapping, PanAligner takes the graph in [GFA][gfa1] and [rGFA][rGFA] format as input, and provides read mapping in [GAF][gaf] format.

 ```sh
 # Map sequence to sequence